Pollution: Human generation

 Pollution can also occur as a result of natural disasters.
 Hurricanes, for example, frequently result in sewage contamination and petrochemical spills from burst boats or automobiles.
 When coastal oil rigs or refineries are involved, larger-scale and environmental damage is not unusual.
 When accidents occur, some pollution sources, such as nuclear power stations or oil ships, can create extensive and potentially catastrophic emissions.

-The motor vehicle is the most common cause of noise pollution, accounting for over 90% of all undesirable noise globally.

-Plastic pollution it’s choking our oceans by making plastic gyres, entangling marine animals, poisoning our food and water supply, and ultimately inflicting havoc on the health and well-being of humans and wildlife globally.
+Plastic pollution is choking our oceans by making plastic gyres, entangling marine animals, poisoning our food and water supply, and ultimately inflicting havoc on the health and well-being of humans and wildlife globally.
 With the exception of a small amount that has been incinerating, virtually every piece of plastic that was ever made in the past still exists in one form or another.
-And since most of the plastics don’t biodegrade in any meaningful sense, all that plastic waste could exist for hundreds or even thousands of years.
-If plastic production isn’t circumscribed, plastic pollution will be disastrous and will eventually outweigh fish in oceans.
+And since most of the plastics do not biodegrade in any meaningful sense, all that plastic waste could exist for hundreds or even thousands of years.
+If plastic production is not circumscribed, plastic pollution will be disastrous and will eventually outweigh fish in oceans.

-Greenhouse gas emissions

-Carbon dioxide, while vital for photosynthesis, is sometimes referred to as pollution, because raised levels of the gas in the atmosphere are affecting the Earth's climate.
+Raised levels of greenhouse gases such as carbon dioxide in the atmosphere are affecting the Earth's climate.
 Disruption of the environment can also highlight the connection between areas of pollution that would normally be classified separately, such as those of water and air.
 Recent studies have investigated the potential for long-term rising levels of atmospheric carbon dioxide to cause slight but critical increases in the acidity of ocean waters, and the possible effects of this on marine ecosystems.

-In February 2007, a report by the Intergovernmental Panel on Climate Change (IPCC), representing the work of 2,500 scientists, economists, and policymakers from more than 120 countries, confirmed that humans have been the primary cause of global warming since 1950.
+In February 2007, a report by the UN's Intergovernmental Panel on Climate Change (IPCC), representing the work of 2,500 scientists, economists, and policymakers from more than 120 countries, confirmed that humans have been the primary cause of global warming since 1950.
 Humans have ways to cut greenhouse gas emissions and avoid the consequences of global warming, a major climate report concluded.
-But to change the climate, the transition from fossil fuels like coal and oil needs to occur within decades, according to the final report this year from the UN's Intergovernmental Panel on Climate Change (IPCC).
+But to change the climate, the transition from fossil fuels like coal and oil needs to occur within decades, according to the IPCC's final 2007 report.